Bellarmine University: Athletics

-Overview

 Bellarmine sponsors five sports that are not sponsored by the ASUN, one of which will become an ASUN sport in July 2021.
-The men's lacrosse team, the only NCAA Division I lacrosse team in Kentucky, is a member of the Southern Conference (SoCon) through the 2021 season, after which it will join the ASUN's relaunched men's lacrosse league.
+The men's lacrosse team, the only NCAA Division I lacrosse team in Kentucky, is a member of the ASUN's relaunched men's lacrosse league.
 Bellarmine added men's wrestling to its SoCon membership when it joined the ASUN.
 Men's and women's swimming and diving joined the Coastal Collegiate Sports Association (CCSA) upon the Knights' arrival in the ASUN.
-The women's field hockey team was independent for its first Division I season in 2020–21, and will become a single-sport member of the Mid-American Conference (MAC) in July 2021.
+The women's field hockey team was independent for its first Division I season in 2020–21, and became a single-sport member of the Mid-American Conference (MAC) in July 2021.

-Accomplishments

 In 2011 the Knights won the NCAA Men's Division II Basketball Championship.
 In 2015, the Bellarmine University Dance Team won their first national title at the 2015 NDA collegiate championship.
 In 2019, the team won their second national title at the 2019 NDA collegiate championship.
 In 2012 Bellarmine announced the start of its swimming program.
 The university's newest sport is wrestling, added for the 2016–17 school year; Bellarmine effectively absorbed the wrestling program of St. Catharine College, an NAIA member that closed at the end of the 2015–16 school year.
 This returned NCAA wrestling to the state of Kentucky for the first time since the University of Kentucky dropped the sport in 1982.
-Bellarmine wrestling will continue to compete in the SoCon after most other sports move to the ASUN.
+Bellarmine wrestling continues to compete in the SoCon after most other sports moved to the ASUN.

+The Bellarmine Co-Ed Cheer Team also landed a national title in 2019, taking the "Intermediate Small Coed Division II" competition of the National Cheerleaders Association.